-The policy is reviewed on an annual basis by the headteacher in conjunction with the governing board; any changes made to this policy will be communicated to all members of staff, parents of pupils with SEND, and relevant stakeholders.
+The policy is reviewed on an annual basis by the Trust SLT in conjunction with the Trustees board; any changes made to this policy will be communicated to all schools.

 All members of staff are required to familiarise themselves with this policy as part of their induction programme.